anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Here, a JOSE object is being created in which the body utilizes the YANG module ietf-ztp-types with the grouping for csr-grouping for the CSR as defined in {{I-D.ietf-netconf-sztp-csr}}.

 Depending on the capability of the pledge, it constructs the enrollment request as plain PKCS#10.
-Note that the focus in this use case is placed on PKCS#10 as PKCS#10 can be transmitted in different enrollment protocols like EST, CMP, CMS, and SCEP.
+Note that the focus in this use case is placed on PKCS#10 as PKCS#10 can be transmitted in different enrollment protocols in the infrastructure like EST, CMP, CMS, and SCEP.
 If the pledge is already implementing an enrollment protocol, it may leverage that functionality for the creation of the enrollment request object.
 Note also that {{I-D.ietf-netconf-sztp-csr}} also allows for inclusion of certification request objects such as CMP or CMC.

 The pledge SHOULD construct the pledge-enrollment-request as PKCS#10 object.
 In BRSKI-PRM it MUST sign it additionally with its IDevID credential to provide proof-of-identity bound to the PKCS#10 as described below.

+If the pledge is unable to construct the enrollment-request it SHOULD respond with HTTP 406 error code to the registrar-agent to indicate that it is not able to create the enrollment-request.

 A successful enrollment will result in a generic LDevID certificate for the pledge in the new domain, which can be used to request further LDevID certificates if necessary for its operation.
+The registrar-agent may use the endpoints specified in this document.

 {{I-D.ietf-netconf-sztp-csr}} considers PKCS#10 but also CMP and CMC as certification request format.
 Note that the wrapping signature is only necessary for plain PKCS#10 as other request formats like CMP and CMS support the signature wrapping as part of their own certificate request format.